This macaroni and cheese is healthy and easy!

 Finally, whole-wheat pasta serves as the backbone of this yummy comfort dish.
 This healthier pasta option contains more nutrients than white pasta such as magnesium, iron, and zinc.
 At the same time, it packs in more protein, complex carbs, and fiber than white pasta.
 That said, whole-wheat pasta will satisfy so much better than white pasta, and keep you feeling fuller for longer.

 Each serving of our crave-worthy slow cooker macaroni and cheese clocks in at just 244 calories.
 Conventional macaroni and cheese recipes can carry upwards of 500 calories per serving, so this version is pretty darn impressive.
 It packs a protein punch, and will definitely hit the spot when you need your cheesy fix.

 This recipe is almost too easy.
 It basically just involves whisking together milk, egg whites, and cornstarch in your slow cooker.
 Next, stir in the grated cheese and pasta shells and cook on low for up to two hours.
 Now the key is to stir on a pretty regular basis after the first hour- we recommend every 15 minutes or so.
 This ensures that pasta cooks evenly, and allows you to keep an eye on everything.

 For extra sauce that tastes absolutely delectable over a side of veggies, double up on the milk!
 Finally, if you crave that crispy, crunchy top, place your dish in a broiler oven for 3-5 minutes afterwards.

 Pair This Dish With A Tasty Veggie Side!

-We believe there is room in anyone’s eating plan for a special treat on occasion.
-So enjoy this as a side dish with a serving of lean protein and a nice big heap of veggies and you’ll have a nicely balanced meal.
+We believe there is room in anyone’s diet for a special treat on occasion.
+So enjoy this as a side dish with a serving of lean protein and a nice big heap of veggies.

 - 2 egg whites